-If you haven’t read How we designed our Budget Step 1- Gathering the Information, it’s important to read before this step.
+If you haven’t read How we designed our Budget Step 1– Gathering the Information, it’s important to read before moving on to Step 2- Choosing Budget Categories.

 - I’ve highlighted in bold our “fixed” costs below.